saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 ### Use Cases

-We recommend configuring options via enviroment variables in the following scenarios.
+We recommend configuring options via environment variables in the following scenarios.

 * Sauce Connect Proxy command is too long and not easily readable.
-* Sauce Connect Proxy runs in docker container and CI system (such as Gitlab) allows a simple way to set enviroment variables.
+* Sauce Connect Proxy runs in docker container and CI system (such as Gitlab) allows a simple way to set environment variables.

 ## System Proxy Environment Variables